Ramchandra Pant Amatya: Amatya of 5 Chhatrapatis

-Ramchandra Pant Amatya was the only person (Amatya) who dedicatedly served The Maratha Swarajya under 5 Chhatrapati's in a row.
+Ramchandra Pant Amatya was the only person (Amatya) who dedicatedly served The Maratha Swarajya under five Chhatrapatis in a row.
 When the Marathi empire was in trouble he used his wisdom, dedication to the throne and even force as needed to keep the empire and its Swarajya safe.

-During the coronation of Shivaji, Ramchandra Pant Amatya was the youngest Pradhan of all the Asthapradhan's existing at that time.
+During the coronation of Chhatrapati Shivaji Maharaj, Ramchandra Pant Amatya was the youngest Pradhan of all the Asthapradhans existing at that time.
 Thereafter, during the reign of Sambhaji, Rajaram, Maharani Tarabai and (Kolhapur's first ruler) Sambhaji Raje, Pant Amatya always held a prominent positions.
-As Riyasatkar(s) rightly said that ‘ever since the time of Shivaji, Ramchandra Pant Amatya was the only person in the history of the Marathas who seems to have dedicatedly served the throne.’
+As Riyasatkar(s) rightly said that ‘ever since the time of Chhatrapati Shivaji Maharaj, Ramchandra Pant Amatya was the only person in the history of the Marathas who seems to have dedicatedly served the throne.’
 Ramchandra Pant Amatya has laid down all the experiences encountered by him, while serving the throne in his book Rajniti (Adnyapatra).
-The said book is a testament to his dedication and service to the throne of Chatrapati's and Hindavi Swarajya.
+The said book is a testament to his dedication and service to the throne of Chhatrapatis and Hindavi Swarajya.

 The forefathers of Ramchandra Pant Amatya had close relations with the Bhosle Gharana even before the establishment of Swarajya.
-Before the coronation of Shivaji, Ramchandra Pant Amatya's father used to participate in various initiatives undertaken by Shivaji.
+Before the coronation of Chhatrapati Shivaji Maharaj, Ramchandra Pant Amatya's father used to participate in various initiatives undertaken by Shivaji.
 Ramchandra Pant Amatya subsequently carried forward this (his father's) tradition with even more impact.
 Ramchandra Pant Amatya took the lead when it came to the protection of the Swarajya.
 Being impressed by his efforts, Shivaji included Ramchandra Pant as Amatya in his First Ashta Pradhan mandal i.e. Council of Ministers.
 This, in itself portrays the qualities that Ramchandra Pant Amatya possessed.
 During the coronation ceremony of Shivaji, Pant was included as Amatya.
 He must’ve been 22–23 years old then.
 Before the coronation, a Pradhan Mandal was appointed by Maharaj in the year 1662 which included Ramchandra Pant's father Neelkanth Sondev as Maharaj's Amatya.
 This legacy was carried forward, as after the death of Neelkanth Sondev his son Ramchandra Pant was appointed as Maharaj's Amatya.